 What Surfers Can Teach You About Asking Follow-Up Questions

-Your interview style will vary from guest to guest.
+Your interview style will vary from interview podcasts and guest to guest.
 Some will ask you questions during the interview so you end up talking more than you otherwise would.
 Others will give you 20-minute answers to your questions.

 Steal Like an Artist

-To develop your podcast interview style, steal like an artist.
-I’ve certainly borrowed questions from other interviews.
+To develop your own podcast format and interview style, steal like an artist.
+I’ve certainly borrowed questions from other podcasts and interviews.
 For example, Krista Tippett starts every interview with a question about the religious or spiritual beliefs people grew up with.

 But don’t just steal from one person.
-Steal from lots of people, mix their ingredients, and develop your own recipes.
+Steal from everyday people, lots of people, mix their ingredients, and develop your own recipes.